-Transaction costs

-The management of transaction costs and the obligation to seek best execution is the responsibility of each investment manager, with whom there is a regular dialogue.
+Investment management fees, including fees deducted at source and other operating costs, are monitored closely to determine whether the Trustee is getting value for money from its investment managers.
+The management of transaction costs and the obligation to seek best execution is the responsibility of each investment manager, with whom there is regular dialogue.